meejah/fowl/docs/api.rst

 Terminology
 -----------

-Although Fowl operates "peer to peer" (which typically means two computers), it can often be the case that we want more computers involved.
+Although Fowl operates "peer to peer" (which means exactly two computers), it can often be the case that we want more computers involved.
 This can naturally lead to considering one of the peers as "a Host" that may invite several other peers as "Guests".

 We try to be careful about centering "real humans" as distinct from computers they may control.